techwithsrikanth/travel_itinerary/README.md

 BELOW IS FOR SAVED ITINERARIES CHECKING, WE CAN RETRIEVE THE DATA THAT IS BEING SAVED BY US FOR EACH ITINERARY

 ![img5travel](https://github.com/user-attachments/assets/f9056ce1-116f-43bd-9cab-0ebea4fc0089)

+## Improvements needed
+- **Better Routings for better userflow and better CSS for rendering the generated text**